 Note 2: Numbers 6, 7 and 8 of the type states that the interior is similar to Y6, Y7 and Y8.

-Note 3: Type designation for SJ was changed from 1970; the UDFo15 was abolished before they could be changed, hence the old type only.
+Note 3: Type designation for SJ was changed from 1970; the UDFo15 was withdrawn before they could be changed, hence the old type only.

 Note 4: The total for YCo6 includes the five for the Säröbanan.